JuergenGutsch/blog/_source/_posts/2018-03-06-react-chat-part5.md

 Will not go deep into the AppVeyor configuration, the important topics are cake and azure and the app itself.

-BTW: SignalR is going into the next version.
+>  BTW: SignalR was going into the next version the last weeks.
 It is not longer alpha.
 The current version is 1.0.0-preview1-final.
-I updated the version in the package.json and in the ReactChatDemo.csproj.
+I updated the version in the package.json and in the `ReactChatDemo.csproj`.
 Also the NPM package name changed from "@aspnet/signalr-client" to "@aspnet/signalr".
-I needed to update the import statement in the WebsocketService.ts file as well.
+I needed to update the import statement in the `WebsocketService.ts` file as well.
 After updating SignalR I got some small breaking changes, which are easily fixed. (please see the GitHub repo, to learn about the changes.)

 ## Setup CAKE